HEAT PUMP

 To find out the theoretical distance to be respected, you can first refer to the acoustic data on the heat pump data sheets and make a small calculation.
 The Swiss heat pump association, gsp or fws, has set up a page where you can make this calculation based on several heat pump models.
 You enter your heat pump models, and you can play with the distance to the neighbor: you can determine by trial and error the distance at which you should place the outdoor unit.
 I put the link here https://www.fws.ch/fr/cercle-bruit/

-However, this is only theoretical, and in reality you may need to opt for a heat pump sound insulation box to limit noise.
+However, this is only theoretical and in reality you may have to opt for a soundproof heat pump box to limit the noise.

 Read also: